Kozea/WeasyPrint/docs/hacking.rst

-The final result of the :func:`~weasyprint.css.get_all_computed_styles` function is a big dict where keys are ``(element, pseudo_element_type)`` tuples, and keys are :obj:``StyleDict`` objects.
-Elements are lxml objects, while the type of pseudo-element is a string for eg. ``::first-line`` selectors, or :obj:`None` for “normal” elements. :obj:`StyleDict` objects are dicts with attribute access mapping property names to the computed values.
+The final result of the :func:`~weasyprint.css.get_all_computed_styles` function is a big dict where keys are ``(element, pseudo_element_type)`` tuples, and keys are :class:`StyleDict` objects.
+Elements are lxml objects, while the type of pseudo-element is a string for eg. ``::first-line`` selectors, or :obj:`None` for “normal” elements. :class:`StyleDict` objects are dicts with attribute read-only access mapping property names to the computed values.
 (The return value is not the dict itself, but a convenience :func:`style_for` function for accessing it.)